2023.01

 Dimensions correspond to data columns in the data source.
 In a data cube, you can show and filter data using dimensions.

 You can drag dimensions into the filter bar, show bar, and pinboard panels to explore and visualize data.
-Clicking on a dimension brings up the dimension preview menu which, along with buttons for performing these operations, as shown in the following image:
+Clicking on a dimension brings up the dimension preview menu along with buttons for performing these operations, as shown in the following image:

 dimension preview menu